A Virtual Heliodon in Aladdin

 The sun beam goes through the yellow circle of the heliodon when it strikes at the origin

-Click HERE to view the above model
+Click HERE to view and edit the above model

 As the sun is very far from the earth and the earth is relatively tiny compared with that distance, sunlight is considered as parallel light when it reaches the earth.
 So, there is nothing wrong if the sun beam does not point to the yellow circle.
 But you should be aware of this when using the heliodon and the sun beam at the same time in Aladdin.